Lüshun Port: 19th century

-The construction of a naval base in the strategically significant bay of Lüshun began already in the 1880s under the supervision of statesman Li Hongzhang and the Chinese government.
-In 1884, to guard the coast from a possible landing of French troops, a detachment of the Chinese army was stationed, while the crew of the military vessel Weiyuan, on orders of its commander, Fan Boqian, constructed one of the first costal batteries, named Weiyuan Fort.
+The construction of a naval base in the strategically significant bay of Lüshun began in the 1880s under the supervision of statesman Li Hongzhang and the Chinese government.
+In 1884, to guard the coast from a possible landing of French troops, a detachment of the Chinese army was stationed, while the crew of the military vessel Weiyuan, on orders of its commander, Fan Boqian, constructed one of the first coastal batteries, named Weiyuan Fort.

-In the period from 1884 to 1889, Lüshun became one of the bases of the Qing Empire's Beiyang Navy.
+In the period from 1884 to 1889, Lüshun became one of the naval bases of the Qing Empire's Beiyang Fleet.
 The construction of the fortifications was supervised by German Major Constantin von Gunneken.
-Additionally, Lüshun housed the main repair facilities of the Beiyang fleet — a 400 ft dock for repairing battleships and cruisers, and a small dock for repairing destroyers.
+Additionally, Lüshun housed the main repair facilities of the Beiyang Fleet — a 400 ft dock for repairing battleships and cruisers, and a smaller dock for repairing destroyers.
 Dredging of the bay brought the depth of the inner roadstead and bay entrance to 20 ft.

-On 21 November 1894, during the First Sino-Japanese War, the region fell to Japanese troops, due to the complete collapse of the defence system and the desertion of the commander, General Jiang Guichi, as well as the prohibition of the Beiyang Fleet by the government and Li Hongzhang personally to give a decisive battle to the Japanese fleet in the outer reaches of Lüshun.
+On 21 November 1894, during the First Sino-Japanese War, the region fell to Japanese troops, due to the complete collapse of the defence system and the desertion of the commander, General Jiang Guichi, as well as the prohibition of the Beiyang Fleet by the government and Li Hongzhang personally to engage the more powerful Japanese fleet in the outer reaches of Lüshun.
 The remnants of the garrison under General Xu Bandao broke through and linked up with the main forces of General Sun Qing, commander-in-chief of the Chinese forces in Manchuria.

 Lüshun was occupied by Japan, capturing a great amount of trophy equipment.
 Japanese troops executed a ruthless 4-day-long massacre under the justification that the remains of Japanese POWs were found within the settlement.
 According to Chinese sources, up to 20,000 civilians and military personnel were killed.
 Out of the entire population of the town, according to Frederick Villiers, only 36 people were left to bury the bodies of the dead.
 On their hats, by order of the Japanese command, "These are not to be killed" was written.
 The collection of bodies continued for a month, after which, by order of the Japanese, the huge mountain of bodies was doused with oil and set on fire, keeping the fire burning for 10 days.
 The ashes and burnt bones were buried at the foot of Mount Baiyushan in 4 large coffins on the eastern side of the mountain.
 The site is now known as the "Tomb of the 10,000 who remained faithful".

-In 1895, Port Arthur was transferred to Japan according to the Treaty of Shimonoseki, however, due to strong pressure from the Russian Empire, German Empire and France (Triple Intervention), Japan was forced to relinquish the naval base and return it to China.
+In 1895, Port Arthur was transferred to Japan according to the Treaty of Shimonoseki.
+However, due to strong pressure from the Russian Empire, German Empire and France (Triple Intervention), Japan was forced to relinquish the naval base and return it to China.